grocerycrud/documentation/2.x/api/set-read.md

 ---
 id: set-read
 title: setRead
-description:
+description: In order to enable the “View” button at your grid you will need to use the function setRead.
+The view of the form (read only) is false by default.
 permalink: docs/set-read
-previous: set-print
+previous: read-only-fields
-next: set-relation
+next: unset-read
 ---

 # setRead

 <pre><code class="language-php">setRead(void)</code></pre>
 The view of the form (read only) is false by default.
 In order to enable the "View" button at your grid you will need to use the function <code>setRead</code>.